plahteenlahti/lahteenlahti.fi/content/blog/what-is-strategy/index.md

 ### Continue With These

-Go read [**Richard Rummelt’s book, Good Strategy Bad Strategy**](https://www.amazon.com/Good-Strategy-Bad-Difference-Matters/dp/0307886239)**.** It is a great introduction to strategy and strategic thinking, and also has one of the best analyses of how Nvidia planned and executed a strategy to
+Go read [**Richard Rummelt’s book, Good Strategy Bad Strategy**](https://www.amazon.com/Good-Strategy-Bad-Difference-Matters/dp/0307886239)**.** It is a great introduction to strategy and strategic thinking, and also has one of the best analyses of how Nvidia planned and executed a strategy to take over the graphics card market.

 If you’re interested in strategy in a business setting, the best books about it are about something else than strategy.
-For example books such as [**How to Turn Down a Billion Dollars: The Snapchat Story**](http://How%20to%20Turn%20Down%20a%20Billion%20Dollars:%20The%20Snapchat%C2%A0Story) and **[Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration](https://www.amazon.com/Creativity-Inc-Overcoming-Unseen-Inspiration/dp/0812993012)**, focus
+For example books such as **[How to Turn Down a Billion Dollars: The Snapchat Story](https://www.amazon.com/How-Turn-Down-Billion-Dollars/dp/1250108616)** and **[Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration](https://www.amazon.com/Creativity-Inc-Overcoming-Unseen-Inspiration/dp/0812993012)**.